Darlington Mowden Park R.F.C.: History

 Players in the upper echelons of the game to have graced Yiewlsey Drive and worn the Mowden Shirt, if but for a few games, include Toby Flood (England) and Craig Newby (New Zealand All Blacks) (both Leicester Tigers RFC), Alex Tait (Newcastle Falcons RFC), Peter Browne (Harlequins RFC), Phil Dowson (Northampton Saints RFC), Tim Visser (Edinburgh RFC + Scotland) and Richard Arnold (Newcastle Falcons RFC).
 Epi Taione (Newcastle, Sale Sharks and Racing Metro) put in some social appearances for the club.
 The club has also had mini and juniors go on to play in the Guinness Premiership – Ross Batty (Bath Rugby), Tom Catterick (Newcastle Falcons) and Alex Gray (London Irish).
-These lads also have represented England and will hopefully go on to gain full caps.

 They played in National League 2 North in the 2013–14 season.
 Having finished as runners-up, they qualified for the promotion playoff against 2013–14 National League 2 South runners-up, Ampthill.
 The game was played on 3 May 2014 at the Northern Echo Arena.
 The game finished 25–25 after normal time, so went to two 10-minute periods of extra time.
 The game was won with a try scored in the 3rd minute of added on time.
 As a result, they will play in National League 1 in the 2014–15 season, the highest league Darlington Mowden Park R.F.C. have reached in their history.]